ObjectModules/deploy/[Mapping]-Employment.md

 Now left the question on how to combine them, right?
 * The new process shall be able to be carried out along with the routines

-How to make sure that the process of eating is done?
-We have to know it in order that this process is done.
-This for sure it will become another process.

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)